austinlords/notable-nodejs/README.md

-# Notable: A full-feature note-taking web application
+# Notable: A note-taking web application (2019)

+This was the largest project I ever completed before landing my first software developer job!

+*Update January 2023: No updates has been made on the project since 2019.
+Recently, Heroku shut down and deleted the back-end (lack of use), but you can still view the front-end!*

 ## Built with Node.js, Express and MongoDB